 Click here for the “live” Google map – you can zoom in and out for more detail.

-See the individual posts below for details on the route as well as some pix.
-Links to the Canadian Federal Gov’t.
+See the individual posts below for details on the route, as well as some pix and links to the Canadian Federal Government.
 1:50000 topographic maps are also listed below.
 You can download them and print them yourself.
-Professionally-produced maps on the new tearproof/waterproof plastic material go for $20. a sheet!
+Professionally produced maps on the new tear-proof/waterproof plastic material cost $20 per sheet.

 Canoeing Wabakimi’s Misehkow River